 This can form a solid base on which to build a boxing betting strategy.
 You may choose to follow bantamweights, featherweights or heavy weights for example.
 You can then identify the best in each division along with those emerging as the next big thing and then pick your bets accordingly.

-How Does Boxing Betting Work?
+How Do Boxing Markets Work?